slorber/expo-docs/versions/v23.0.0/guides/configuration.md

 - `loading`

+   DEPRECATED.
+Use `splash` instead.
 Configuration for the loading screen that users see when opening your app, while fetching & caching bundle and assets.

    - `icon`